 Take a break from your prenatal multi-vitamin and just take folic acid.
 Vitamins that are high in iron are hard on your stomach.

 Use acupressure (Come out to one of my free workshops!)

 If you are vomiting frequently, are losing weight or are not able to work, you need to get medical advice.
 These are some drugs that are considered safe to use but I would not use them without talking to your doctor or midwife first[viii]:

 Diclectin (Vitamin B6 + antihistamine) is the only drug specifically licensed in Canada for use in pregnancy for nausea and vomiting but has recently been shown to be ineffective.[ix]

 At the end of the day, I would not recommend marijuana to deal with nausea.
 We just don’t know enough about the effects.
 Marijuana interacts with our endocannabinoid system (ECS) which is involved in fertility, mood regulation and brain function.
 One known effect of the ECS malfunctioning is psychosis.
 The ECS begins to develop in our babies at the earlies embryonic stages (around the 3rd week after conception).
 Since nausea and vomiting are symptoms that last weeks or months, CBD would have to be taken regularly over that time period to deal with it.
 We’re not talking a one-time dose here.

 If you have read this to the end, I bet you’re feeling pretty nauseous!
-I’m sorry you’re suffering, it is so miserable to feel that way.
+I’m sorry you’re suffering, It is so miserable to feel that way.
+And lucky for you, I have some awesome tricks to help you!
+Click on the link below to recieve your free video!
 Remember that in almost all cases, it goes away after 10-12 weeks.
 And if it seems to be getting worse, know that morning sickness often gets worse gradually and then will suddenly end.
 Getting worse doesn’t mean it’s not going to go away!